hugsy/gef/docs/commands/heap.md

 ![heap-chunks](https://i.imgur.com/y90SfKH.png)

-To change the arena for which to display the chunks either use the `heap set-arena` command or provide the base address of the other arena like
+To select from which arena to display chunks either use the `heap set-arena` command or provide the base address of the other arena like this:
-this:

 ```
 gef➤ heap chunks [arena_address]